Richard is a professional writer and author. When he's not creating, he's actively pursuing his goal of becoming a handsome billionaire.

 But there are many other sites where people can meet.
 Many are styled like forums or bulletin boards where people post comments and then come back later to see if anyone has responded.
 There are many sites, however, that facilitate real-time exchanges that are as close to face-to-face conversations as you can get online.

-One of the most popular sites is called Omegle, where members converse via

-  video, audio, or just plain text.
-It’s a great place to meet random people and

-  just pick up a conversation with a complete stranger.
-But as is true with most

-  big sites, Omegle has become overpopulated.
+One of the most popular sites is called Omegle, where members converse via video, audio, or just plain text.
+It’s a great place to meet random people and just pick up a conversation with a complete stranger.
+But as is true with most big sites, Omegle has become overpopulated.

-  Below, you'll find several real-time chat sites like Omegle where you can

-  connect with new friends.
+Below, you'll find a deeper look into several real-time chat sites like Omegle where you can connect with new friends.

 TinyChat is of the largest voice and video chat services on the Internet today.

-  The company boasts that users produce a combined 5 million minutes of airtime

-  per day.
-There you will find thousands of chat rooms, even some that were

-  started by people in your local area, and if you don’t find a topic you like,

-  you can create your own.
+The company boasts that users produce a combined 5 million minutes of airtime per day.
+There you will find thousands of chat rooms, even some that were started by people in your local area, and if you don’t find a topic you like, you can create your own.

 TinyChat allows up to 12 video feeds per room and uses an API where users can stream live video of shows hosted on the service, and it doesn’t cost a thing.
 People come together online to converse via mic, video, or instant messaging.